massimo-zaniboni/asterisell-v5/doc/website/configuration.rst

 The ``--insecure`` flag skip the check of the SSL certificate, and it should used only if you are accessing the provider from the same host.
+According the results decide if testing or not the SSL certificate in ``function skipSSLCertificateVerify()``.

 .. |image0| image:: tut_a_01.png
 .. |image1| image:: tut_a_02.png